- Spirulina platensis

 For Patients & Caregivers

-Blue-green algae has not been shown to treat or prevent cancer, HIV, attention deficit hyperactivity disorder (ADHD), or other serious medical conditions.
+Blue-green algae have not been shown to treat or prevent cancer, AIDS, attention deficit hyperactivity disorder (ADHD), or other serious medical conditions.

 No scientific evidence supports this use.

 To treat ADHD (attention deficit hyperactivity disorder)

 There are no data to back this claim.